 1080 and Pindone course

-Local Land Services run a short training course which will allow landholders to use 1080 and Pindone baits on their properties.
+We run a short training course regularly which allow you to use 1080 and Pindone baits on your property.

 The three-hour course will give landholders a clear understanding of 1080 and Pindone use and their legal obligations.